 But dip-dye has come a long way.
-Now it’s seen on all manner of hair colours and textures, with acid brights and pastel tones joining the traditional bronde palette.
+Now it’s seen on all manner of hair colors and textures, with acid brights and pastel tones joining the traditional bronde palette.
 Search “dip dye” on Pinterest and you’ll be treated to a raft of two-tone looks in a rainbow of shades, from golden toffee to pumpkin spice to aquamarine.
-Let’s clear one thing up, though: While many still think ombré, balayage and dip-dye are one and the same, there are a few crucial differences between these colouring techniques that you need to be aware of.
+Let’s clear one thing up, though: While many still think ombré, balayage and dip-dye are one and the same, there are a few crucial differences between these coloring techniques that you need to be aware of.

 We’ll break them down…

-Dip-dye: Two colours make up a dip dye; the root shade and the tone throughout the tips.
+Dip-dye: Two colors make up a dip dye; the root shade and the tone throughout the tips.
 Done right, your hair will appear as if it has been literally dipped in dye (hence the name).

 Balayage: This is a freehand technique.
-Highlights are swept through random sections of hair to create a softer gradation of colour that appears entirely sun-kissed.
+Highlights are swept through random sections of hair to create a softer gradation of color that appears entirely sun-kissed.
 To enhance the effortless finish of this dye job, no foils are used.

 Now we’ve got that covered, why not have a browse of the most covetable dip-dyes out there?
 Keep scrolling for two-tone looks you’ll want to print out and take to your next hair appointment.

 Want something super subtle like Olivia Munn?
 Ask your hairstylist to balayage a few pieces around the mid-lengths and ends.
 This looks particularly good if you have some layers.